 Students who apply test-optional will still be fully eligible for academic scholarships.

 Why apply test-optional

 If you feel your grades and overall performance in the classroom are better indicators of your ability than your ACT or SAT score, or if you have been unable to schedule a test date prior to applying to Augustana, you can apply test optional.

 How to apply test-optional

-Beginning for fall 2021 applicants, students who wish to apply without submitting standardized test scores will simply apply to Augustana.
+Applicants who wish to apply without submitting standardized test scores will simply apply to Augustana.
 Test scores will only be considered if they're submitted as supplemental materials.

 Some students may be contacted to complete an admissions interview in order for us to gather additional information before reviewing the application.

 If you have questions about the test-optional application process, we're here to help.